Upright Piano Moving

 Spatial Awareness & High Care Level

 Pianos are big.
-When you move them you cannot see everything around you.
-You have to have good spatial awareness to move a piano safely.
-To avoid banging it into things in your home like doorways or other furniture in it.
-Lets call it a sixth sense for moving pianos.
+When you move them, you cannot see everything around you.
+You must have good spatial awareness to move a piano safely and avoid banging it into things in your home, like doorways or other furniture.
+Let’s call it a sixth sense for moving pianos.

 Knowledge is Power!
 Wisdom is knowing how to use the knowledge wisely.
 When it comes to piano moving, this is 100% true.
 Anyone who has watched a professional move a piano can vouch for this.
-True piano moving is about the art of piano manipulation.
-Today, there is generally two ways people/movers tackle moving an upright piano.
+True Piano Moving is about the art of piano manipulation.
+Today, there are generally two ways people/movers tackle moving an upright piano.

-1. Shear manpower!
-Lets grab 4-6 people and lift/drag the piano with next to no moving equipment and see what happens.
+- Shear manpower!
+Let’s grab 4-6 people and lift/drag the piano with no moving equipment and see what happens.
 Your typical household mover is usually only equipped with moving blankets and tape.
-If you are lucky they have a dolly, but most the time it is either the wrong type of dolly or a dolly that is not load rated to carry that much weight.
+If you are lucky, they have a dolly, but most of the time, it is either the wrong type or a dolly that is not load-rated to carry that much weight.
 Depending on the mover, they might have a ramp on the back of the truck to help get it in.

-2. Professional piano move.
-A standard upright piano can be moved by two professional piano movers.
+- It’s a professional piano move.
+Two professional piano movers can move a standard upright piano.
 If there are stairs, they might send three people.
-They start by sizing up the move and seeing what is required.
-Then they setup their equipment accordingly.
-The movers then lift the piano either onto a proper dolly or piano skid.
-Once piano is prepped, they roll, slide and/or manipulate the piano to and from the truck accordingly.
+They start by sizing up the move and determining what is required.
+Then, they set up their equipment accordingly.
+The movers then lift the piano onto a proper dolly or piano skid.
+Once the piano is prepped, they roll, slide, and/or manipulate it to and from the truck accordingly.

-While these two illustrations may sound like the same thing, they are very different to watch.
-Let’s share a true story of how these two situations play out in the next section.
+While these two illustrations may sound similar, they are very different to watch.
+In the next section, let’s share a true story about how these two situations play out.

 Real piano moving comparison

-One of our piano movers returned one day to share this experience, which i think is a perfect example for you.
-We were hired by a piano store to deliver a brand new upright piano to one of their customers.
-Their customer had an old piano that they were getting rid of that they either sold to someone or gave away to another family member or friend.
-We were asked to quote the second move and the piano moving job was booked for the same day as the delivery.
-The customer then called back a little later, to say they will no longer require us to move the second piano.
+One of our piano movers returned one day to share this experience, which I think is a perfect example.
+A piano store hired us to deliver a brand-new upright piano to one of their customers.
+Their customer had an old piano they were getting rid of, which they either sold to someone or gave away to another family member or friend.
+We were asked to quote the second move, and the piano moving job was booked for the same day as the delivery.
+The customer called back a little later to say they would no longer require us to move the second piano.
 They found someone else to move the piano at a cheaper rate.
 No problem, we fully understand.

-Delivery day arrives for the new piano.
-Our piano movers arrive on site and are told they will have to wait.
-The other movers they hired, have not arrived to pickup the old piano yet, they are running late they should arrive in the next 15-30 minutes.
-We get the “ok” from piano store to wait, as there will be a surprise charge to store for waiting time to have us sit there and wait for them to show up.
-Our piano movers park across street to stay out of other movers way.
+The delivery day for the new piano is here.
+Our piano movers arrive on site and are told they must wait.
+The other movers they hired have not arrived to pick up the old piano yet; they are running late and should arrive in the next 15-30 minutes.
+We get the “ok” from the piano store to wait, as there will be a surprise charge to the store for waiting time to have us sit there and wait for them to show up.
+Our piano movers park across the street to stay out of other movers’ way.

-The other movers arrive, they have a basic truck with a pull out ramp on the back.
-It is obvious to us, that these are just regular basic household movers that claim they know how to move pianos.
+The other movers arrive with a basic truck with a pull-out ramp on the back.
+These are just regular household movers who claim they know how to move pianos.
 Two movers get out of the truck and head into the house with a basic dolly for rolling the piano out of the house.
-The movers roll the piano to the porch, which has four steps coming down.
+The movers roll the piano to the porch with four steps coming down.
 They then proceed to try and physically carry it down the stairs.
 The lady customer and her teenager get conscripted into the piano move to help lift and hold balance as they carry it down the stairs.
-The lady starts to panic and then yells across the street at our movers to come and bail them out as they were going down the stairs.
-It was obvious to everyone, that this piano move was an accident waiting to happen.
-Unfortunately, due to insurance and liability reasons, our movers are not allowed to intercede and this is a fluid situation.
+The lady starts to panic and then yells across the street at our movers to come and bail them out as they go down the stairs.
+It was obvious to everyone that this piano move was an accident waiting to happen.
+Unfortunately, due to insurance and liability reasons, our movers are not allowed to intercede, and this is a fluid situation.
 The movers get the piano down the stairs, place the piano back on their dolly and roll it up their ramp and into the truck.
 Our piano movers could not see how they ended up securing it in the truck from where he was, but “Gong Show” was the basic description of what he had just witnessed.
 They leave.

-Our two piano movers can now setup for our piano move delivery.
+Our two piano movers can now set up for our piano move delivery.
 They placed a special ramp over the stairs.
-They used a power tailgate (elevator on truck) to bring the piano safely to the ground.
+They used a power tailgate (elevator on a truck) to bring the piano safely to the ground.
 They rolled the piano effortlessly up the ramp and into the house.
-The piano was protected with heavy duty moving blankets as they went through the doorways.
-The customer did not have to assist with the move in any way, shape or form.
+The piano was protected with heavy-duty moving blankets as they went through the doorways.
+The customer did not have to assist with the move in any way, shape, or form.

-Identical move, with two very different experiences.
+It is an identical move, with two very different experiences.
 The only difference was going up vs. down the porch steps.
 In case you are wondering: Technically, the move going in was considered the harder direction to move these pianos.
 Was saving a few dollars worth it?
 For each person, that question has very different answers.
-Only you can decide for yourself, which makes the most sense for you.
+Only you can decide for yourself which makes the most sense for you.

 Looking for a professional piano mover?

-Unfortunately, you cannot take the movers word for it.
+Unfortunately, you cannot take the mover’s word for it these days.
 Ours included.
-There is no school for piano moving or universal certificate you can get for it to show that you are properly trained for moving pianos.
-Everyone’s definition of what a professional piano mover is, is completely different.
-So if that is true: “How do you get the right professional piano mover?”
+There is no school for piano moving or universal certificate you can get for it to show that you are correctly trained for moving pianos.
+Everyone’s definition of a professional piano mover is entirely different.
+So, if that is true: “How do you get the right professional piano mover?”

 Do the research, ask around for personal feedback and read the reviews.